brenolapreza/frontend_representantes/README.md

 ### README ###
-This application is based in consume a API REST for making website 🐱‍🏍
+This application is based in consume a API REST.